pydata/pydata-google-auth/docs/source/contributing.rst

 Install in Development Mode
 ---------------------------

-It's helpful to install pandas-gbq in development mode so that you can use the library without reinstalling the package after every change.
+It's helpful to install pydata-google-auth in development mode so that you can use the library without reinstalling the package after every change.

 Conda